Opticcss/Opticcss.github.io/_posts/2021-06-05-Fast Fourier Transform (FFT) with Implementation.md

 ## **3. Radix-2 Inverse FFT Algorithm Based on Radix-2 FFT**

-​	Based on radix-2 FFT algorithm, using the similarity between the discrete Fourier transform and the inverse discrete Fourier transform,
+​	Based on radix-2 FFT algorithm, using the similarity between the discrete Fourier transform and the inverse discrete Fourier transform.
+From which, the inverse one is different from the FFT by a conjugate operation and a normalizing operation.

 $$
 \begin{equation}